Add to collection

 PETER BECK

 As an engineer, I’ve always been interested in space, you know space is something that captivates pretty much everybody – you don’t have to be an engineer of course.
 But for me, I guess what made it exciting and interesting was the engineering challenges.
 Rockets and rocket motors, rocket propulsion represents the highest level of engineering.
 You have extreme pressures, extreme temperatures and extreme environments.
-And right here is my first ever rocket motor, and this is a hydrogen peroxide mono-propellant thruster.
-How it started for me is I was – as all young teenagers were at the time – very interested in cars, and I built myself a turbo-charged injected Mini, and it just sort of evolved and evolved to the point where I realised that the internal combustion engine simply was not providing the performance that I required.
+And right here is my first ever rocket motor, and this is a hydrogen peroxide1 mono-propellant thruster.
+How it started for me is I was – as all young teenagers were at the time – very interested in cars, and I built myself a turbo-charged injected Mini, and it just sort of evolved2 and evolved to the point where I realised that the internal combustion3 engine simply was not providing the performance that I required.

 So in search for some more, some more efficient propulsion, naturally rockets were the way to go.
 It’s the engineering, the challenges, the engineering physics challenges within the art that I find really enjoyable, plus you know, it is enormous amounts of energy, so it’s always good to rumble the ground.